 Continue to answer questions and have honest conversations about what is happening.
 The National Child Traumatic Stress Network suggests telling children exactly how the disaster affects their family, school, and community.
 Of course, what you discuss with your child depends on their age and developmental level.

-They may be worried about the safety of their friends or extended family.
-Be honest if you really don’t know, but reassure them that communities are working hard to keep things under control.
-Focus on the steps you are taking as a family to be safe.
+They may be worried about friends, teachers, and wonder how long school will remain virtual.
+Be honest if you really don’t know, but reassure them that communities are working hard to keep things safe.
+Focus on the steps you are taking to make working at home fun.

 9. Know that kids are always listening